 - Your teeth are loose.
 Eventually, your body’s immune system will try to attack the infection.
 But in the process, it will also damage the tissues that keep your teeth in your mouth.
 This can cause your teeth to feel loose and, given enough time, to even fall out.

 How We Can Work Together To Prevent Gum Disease

 Yes, you could lose your teeth if you have gum disease.
 As with tooth decay, there are a number of things our dentists at our Bridgeport/Trumbull and Shelton dental offices can do to help get rid of gingivitis and manage periodontitis.
 Root planing and scaling is a treatment that reaches below the gumline to get rid of bacteria, plaque, and tartar on the teeth and gums.
 This can help stop gingivitis and mild periodontitis and keep your gums healthy.
 We can also use a special dental laser called PerioLase to painlessly remove infected gum tissue.

 You can help as well.
 First, always brush and floss like you’re supposed to.
 Doing so helps get rid of the food particles bacteria thrive on.
 Anticavity rinses can also be a big help with this.
 Second, make sure you visit either our Bridgeport/Trumbull office or our Shelton office every six months for a professional cleaning and exam.
 No matter how well you clean your teeth, few people have the training and special tools to get teeth professionally clean.
 Lastly, look out for the signs of gum disease.
 If your gums are sore and bleeding, or if your teeth are loose, call us immediately for the next available appointment.

-Call either of our two Connecticut offices — Bridgeport/Trumbull at 203-372-1220 or Shelton at 203-378-9737 — to learn more about how we can prevent and treat gum disease so you can have healthy teeth and gums for a lifetime.
+Call either of our two Connecticut offices — Bridgeport/Trumbull at 203-372-1220 or Shelton at 203-378-9737 — or book an appointment online to learn more about how we can prevent and treat gum disease so you can have healthy teeth and gums for a lifetime.